 Still in use nearly a hundred years later, it is now superceded by the Beaver Dam Community Library, on 311 N. Spring Street.

-The photo at right was taken by the author in 2010.
+(R) The photograph was taken by the author in 2010.

 More postcards atop this page.